Menu

 The yummiest experiences, however, are part of the Carnaval de Québec program.
 Here is where to eat and drink during the Quebec winter carnival.

 Zone Loto-Quebec is the main food and drink location.
 There’s food trucks, and a bar near the dome.
 The SAQ Bistro and Ice Bar are here too, near Bonhomme’s Palace.
 It’s the top spot for foodies at Place de l’Assemblée-Nationale.
+It’s also a place where prizes and gifts are often given to the first people to arrive on site when the Carnaval opens, so make sure to check the daily programming for your change to bring home some cool free souvenirs!

 On the last Sunday of the festival, you’re even invited to graffiti the palace!